phalcon-orphanage/docs/fr/reference/tutorial.rst

     echo Phalcon\Tag::linkTo("signup", "Sign Up Here!");

-The generated HTML code displays an "A" html tag linking to a new controller:
+The generated HTML code displays an "A" HTML tag linking to a new controller:

 .. code-block:: html